The Magical Snæfellsnes Peninsula in West-Iceland - Part I

-Gerðuberg is not by the main road and that is why so many people miss it, but it is so worth it seeing these huge basalt columns up close.
+Gerðuberg is not by the main road, and that is why so many people miss it or only see it from afar.
+But it is so worth it seeing these colossal basalt columns up close.
 It is located on the southern side of the Snæfellsnes peninsula off road 54.

 Turn right onto a gravel road by the sign Gerðuberg (opposite the road on 54 is road no 567, but I haven't seen a road number for the road leading up to Gerðuberg.
-The road is a gravel road, but there are only a couple of kilometre's drive up to Gerðuberg and you will find parking beneath the basalt columns.
+The road is a gravel road, but there is only a couple of kilometers drive up to Gerðuberg, and you will find parking beneath the basalt columns.

 Rauðamelsölkelda mineral spring